s32x/cid/README.md

 import "s32x.com/cid/cid"

 func main() {
-  e := cid.Echo(
+	e := cid.New(
-		"https://github.com/s32x", // Where to retrieve the requested repository from "s32x.com",   // The domain this service will be being hosted on )
+		getenv("USER_URL"), // Where to retrieve the requested repository from getenv("DOMAIN"),   // The domain this service will be being hosted on ).Echo()
 	e.Logger.Fatal(e.Start(
-		":8080", // The port this service will be hosted on ))
+		":" + getenv("PORT", "8080"), // The port this service will be hosted on
+	))
 }
 ```